Emulai/ShapeAreaCalculator/README.md

 ## Design

+* There is an `AbstractShape` base class which provides three members:
+  * `_area`: double representing the shape's area
+  * `double GetArea()`: Returns the above ^^ to two decimal places.
+Could have been an accessor property, but I was back in the C++ console dev mentality and forgot that properties existed for a minute
+  * `void GetDimensions()`: A place for user input, making the input methods consistent between each shape
+* The classes `Circle`, `Triangle`, `Rectangle`, and `NGon` all inherit from the `AbstractShape` base class to provide shape-specific input instructions and area calculations
+* The main loop "design" has it in `Main` itself - I don't love that, but for such a simple program it didn't make much sense to extract it into it's own object or function.
+For other use-cases, I'd have provided a controller class with better program control/IO functionality etc

 ## Considerations

 * I toyed with the idea of setting these up as API endpoints and displaying the data in a web front-end, but ultimately determined it wouldn't make much of a difference, practically